 Immunizations for Adults and Children

 Geography and Population Served: Greater Twin Cities of Minneapolis and St. Paul, Minnesota metro seven county area.
-Serving Latino, Asian, African, African American, and Native American, age three and older, who are uninsured or underinsured.
+Serving Latino, Asian, African, African American, and Native American, age six months and older, who are uninsured or underinsured.

 Contact: Patricia Peterson

 2849 Johnson Street NE

 Minneapolis , MN 55418

 get map [google maps]

 Executive Director: Patricia Peterson